Alachua County Public Schools: Alachua County Public Schools District Office

-Caroline Beatrice Parker Elementary School
+Carolyn Beatrice Parker Elementary School

-Prior to June, 2020, the school was named JJ Finley Elementary School for Jesse J. Finley, who was a brigadier general in the Confederate States Army during the American Civil War.
+Before June 2020, the school was named JJ Finley Elementary School for Jesse J. Finley, who was a brigadier general in the Confederate States Army during the American Civil War.
 Removal of Confederate monuments and memorials is motivated by the belief that the monuments glorify white supremacy and memorialize a treasonous government with founding principles based on the perpetuation and expansion of slavery.
 An opposing belief also exists, that monuments and memorials to Confederates are part of the cultural heritage of the southern United States of America.
-In August 2017, the School Board of Alachua County acknowledged the Finley legacy as potentially problematic, but declined to take action to rename the school.
-On June 16, 2020, the School Board of Alachua County (Florida) removed J.J.
+In August 2017, the School Board of Alachua County acknowledged the Finley legacy as potentially problematic but declined to take action to rename the school.
+On June 16, 2020, the School Board of Alachua County removed J.J.
 Finley's name from the school, during international protest associated with the murder of George Floyd.
-The school board on August 18, 2020 named the school Carolyn Beatrice Parker Elementary.
-Caroline Parker was a native of Gainesville who graduated from, and later taught at, Lincoln High School in Gainesville.
+The school board on August 18, 2020, named the school Carolyn Beatrice Parker Elementary.
+Parker was a Gainesville native who graduated from, and later taught at, Lincoln High School in Gainesville.
 She worked as a research physicist in the Dayton Project during World War II.

 Stephen Foster Elementary School

 Stephen Foster is an American songwriter known primarily for parlor and minstrel music.
 Some modern interpretations of Foster's compositions consider the compositions to be disparaging to African Americans.
-Others, however, have argued that Foster unveiled the realities of slavery, while also imparting dignity to African Americans in his compositions, especially as he grew as an artist.
+Others, however, have argued that Foster unveiled the realities of slavery while also imparting dignity to African Americans in his compositions, especially as he grew as an artist.